PMU-based Distributed Non-iterative Algorithm for Real-time Voltage Stability Monitoring: Characterizing the Distance Between Power Flow Circles for VSI

-around the radical axis is a good indicator to identify if the power flow circles intersect.
-Mathematically, property of symmetry around radical axis in Fig.~\ref{fig:foc3} is indicated by the sign of the determinant value of $C_f$.
-For example, a non-negative determinant value of $C_f$ indicates the symmetry around radical axis i.e., power flow circles intersect and thereby a feasible solution exits.
-Similarly, a negative determinant value of $C_f$ indicates that the power flow circles do not intersect.
+{For example, when the power flow circles intersect{,} then we have common points between them and vice versa.
+From Table~\ref{tab:foc_radical_axis}, the mirror image (symmetry) around the radical axis is a good indicator to identify if the power flow circles intersect.
+Mathematically, property of symmetry around {the} radical axis in Fig.~\ref{fig:foc3} is indicated by the determinant value of $C_f$ {\cite{hans79}}.
+For example, a non-negative determinant value of $C_f$ indicates the symmetry around radical axis{,} i.e., power flow circles intersect{,} and thereby a feasible solution {exists}.
+Similarly, a negative determinant value of $C_f$ indicates that the power flow circles do not intersect.} {In Section~\ref{subsec:derivation}, we show that family of circles $C_f$ corresponding to real and reactive power circles can be represented in a square matrix form.
+This square matrix form enables us to calculate its determinant.}

-\textbf{2) Distance to voltage collapse point:} To determine the distance to voltage collapse point, we would like to look at the common area between the power flow circles.
-For example, when the common area between the power flow circles is zero then it means that the distance between the power flow circles is zero.
-Mathematically, the magnitude of the determinant of $C_f$ can indicate the amount of common area between the power flow circles \cite{determinant12}.